zemasoft/wildcards/README.md

 (during runtime execution) or you can exceed the maximum depth of constexpr evaluation (during compile time execution).
 If so, try to make the input sequence shorter or the pattern less complex.
-You can also try to build using a C++14 compiler since the C++14 implementation is more effective and consumes less resources.
+You can also try to build using a C++14 compiler since the C++14 implementation of the library is more effective and consumes less resources.